josephmontes/wOBAvs.xwOBA/README.md

     - league-wide d_wOBA on Pull GBs: .218 - .213 = **.005**
     - Chapman d_wOBA on Pull GBs in 2023: .408 - .207 = **.201!**

-#### Kyle Tucker is another example of a player similar that consistently hits a lot of Center Flyballs
+#### Kyle Tucker is an example of another player that consistently hits a lot of Center Flyballs

 ## PITCHERS